 Let’s start with the CO2.
-That 20lb tank came from a local “indoor plant growing hobby shop.
-I'm pretty sure that’s code for Weed-R-Us.
+That 20lb tank came from a local “indoor plant growing” hobby shop.
+I think that’s code for Weed-R-Us.
 I thought I’d be the only person to go in there for carbon, but beer enthusiasts get CO2 for their kegerators.
 It’s definitely a consumable grade gas.

-Second, the design is very safe and the instructions were easy.
-I think the warnings are just to cover the manufacturer’s behind in a legal sense.
+Second, the design of the CO2 Doctor is very safe and the instructions were easy.
+It probably took about 5-minutes.
+I think the warnings are just to cover the manufacturer’s butt in a legal sense.

 Third, my wife is a fan of this new set-up.
 I found that it fits under the sink in the bathroom.
 Now the SodaStream doesn’t sit on the kitchen counter.
-I don’t have to the basement to make it either, which is a big plus.
+I don’t have to go to the basement to make it either #LazyWin.

 That’s what you are here for right?
 Okay, let’s dig in.